Sanctions by the Commission

 The purpose of the Commission’s sanction powers is to deter future wrongdoing in the capital markets.
 Temporary or permanent bans can be imposed on the conduct of an individual, such as trading bans and bans against acting as a director or officer of a public company and acting as or becoming a registrant in Ontario.
 Conduct orders are imposed to restrict an individual’s future activity in the capital markets or to ban them from the markets entirely, and thereby deter wrongdoing.
 The Commission has the authority to bring cases before the Ontario Court of Justice involving alleged violations of Commission orders.
 Breaches of the terms of a Commission conduct order can be punishable by jail sentences imposed by the Court.

 The Commission also has the power to impose monetary sanctions for breaches of Ontario securities law and has exercised this authority since 2005.
 Monetary sanctions include administrative penalties and disgorgement orders.
 In imposing administrative penalties, the Commission may order a person or company found to have breached securities law to pay up to $1 million for each failure to comply.
 Disgorgement orders require the respondent to pay the amount obtained as a result of the non-compliance with securities law.
 Sanction amounts depend on the circumstances of each proceeding.
-The Commission has the discretion to consider a respondent’s ability to pay as a factor in imposing financial sanctions but it is the Commission’s practice to impose the monetary sanctions that are appropriate in the circumstances, irrespective of a respondent’s ability to pay.
+The Commission has the discretion to consider a respondent’s ability to pay as a factor in imposing financial sanctions but it is the Commission’s practice to impose the monetary sanctions that are appropriate in the circumstances, irrespective of the availability of assets to enforce against.
 That practice is intended to deter others from contravening the Securities Act.

 Adjudicative panels can also order a respondent to pay the costs of an investigation and/or hearing.